microsoft/FeatureManagement-Dotnet/README.md

 ### View

-In MVC views `<feature>` tags can be used to conditionally render content based on whether a feature is enabled or not.
+In MVC views `<feature>` tags can be used to conditionally render content based on whether a feature is enabled or whether specific variant of a feature is assigned.

 ``` HTML+Razor
 <feature name="FeatureX">